bwindels/wwwee/IDEA.md

 We'll first read from the socket until we find `\r\n\r\n`, indicating the end of the headers.
 We keep filling the receive buffer until we find this or until it's full (in which case we respond with `413`).
-Once we've found the end of the headers, we parse them.
+Once we've found the end of the headers, we parse them assuming utf8.
+If this fails, we respond with `400 Bad Request`.

 # Reading body